Before Using KillPhish, you must deploy it to your Office 365 account. For instructions, see article: Deploying KillPhish

 Reported Email Customization

-When your users report an email, the reported message will go to three places: the reporter email address (set on the Reporting Settings page in Portal), the Additional Reporter Email Addresses (set on the Reporting Settings page in Portal), and the IMAP email address (set on the Mail Settings page in Portal).
+When your users report an email, the reported message will go to the Reporter Email Address (set on the Reporting Settings page in Portal) and the Additional Reporter Email Addresses (set on the Reporting Settings page in Portal).

-The reported message will look something like the below message.
+The email that is sent to the Reporter Email Address and Additional Reporter Addresses will look something like the below message.

 - Original Message body - Below The Blue Box will be the original message body.
-If you do not wish to include the original message body in reported emails, you can turn off the "Include Message Body in Reported Emails" setting on the Reporting Settings page.
+If you do not wish to include the original message body in reported emails, you can turn off the "Include Message Body below The Blue Box" setting on the Reporting Settings page.